carleton-cs-energy-analytics/marthas-dashboard/docs/dashboard/analysis/analysis_done_so_far.md

 pretty_print_rules(data_table, mapping, rules)
 ```

-## Parameters
-.....TODO

-### Using the Orange3 Widget
+## Using the Orange3 Widget
 This is a much faster way of running association rules.

+Issues:
-The only issue is that we will only be able to look at 100 rules at a time, but we can use filtering of both input and output to look at a subset of the rules that might interest us
+* We will only be able to look at 100 rules at a time
+* Too many rules have too high of support and are not interesting
+    * For example, all of permutations of sets of equipment that is 0 for the whole day
+* Can only export rules in PDF or HTML
+* Can only export rules 500 at a time

+Would have to filter input data better in order to use this.

 # Decision Trees